-Dr Antoine Rogers is an Associate Professor in Sociology at London South Bank University.
+Dr Antoine Rogers is the Co-Director of Evidence to Exist Research Group.
 His main areas of expertise are voluntary sector organisations, sexuality and qualitative research methods.
 Antoine is a Chicago native; a qualified social worker and a survivor of Chicago’s care system.
 Antoine’s research leading to his PhD was a comparative analysis of urban voluntary sector organisations in Chicago and Birmingham, UK.
 Initially Antoine published research related to the impact of state and private funding on voluntary sector organisations.
 His research also critically reflects on national and local identity and the role of personal experiences as a source of knowledge and understanding.

 In recent years Antoine’s research interests include the role in which Lesbian Gay Bisexual and Transgendered (LGBT) organisations play in community development and individual identity formation particularly in the context of a civil society with intersectionality at the core.
 Antoine leads the Urban Scholars Engagement programme at Brunel University.

 An activist, mentor, ‘man-about-town’ and film buff, Marc Thompson has been involved in advocating for social justice for 25 years, with a focus on Black minority and ethnic communities, sexual health and HIV.
 He is particularly interested in the intersection of race, sexuality and HIV and the impact it has on individuals and society.

 Marc has worked with various community based organisations including, GMFA, Big Up, Living Well and THT, where he led on the national gay men’s HIV prevention programme.
 He is currently coordinator of the peer mentor programme at Positively UK, training and managing volunteers to provide a range of peer support interventions to people living with HIV.
 He recently returned to senior leadership at the Terrence Higgins Trust as a Strategic Health Lead.